 So I go to get my 800 back from BMW Toronto one day and, as usual, there's no one manning the Motorrad counter.

-He gets an idea, offers me a loaner upgrade.
-It is the psycho-orange K1300S I'd seen on entering the lot.
+But then my man gets a much better idea: A loaner upgrade.
+It is the psycho-orange K1300S I'd seen upon entering the lot.

 'Done,' I say.

 He backs it out for me, starts it, asks, 'Can you handle it?'

 'Yeah,' I say, otherwise speechless on a flood of five new kinds of adrenaline.
 He leaves me to it.

 I do not at all know if I can handle it.

 I sit, kick up the stand, pull in the clutch and put it into first.
 I am careful and casual as I exit the lot.
 I don't want them to take it away from me.
 I haven't sat on anything 1300-like in 16 years, and that was a Kawasaki for half an hour in downtown Singapore, and I've never sat on anything with two wheels and 175 equines.
 In facr I've never ridden a trye crotch rocket larger than an insanely modded RD350 twenty years ago... and I overwheelied and crashed that a minute after getting on it.

 The K feels good.
 Civilized.
 Except for the posture I must adopt, which wildlife biologists would call 'presenting', as in offering up one's rear to potential suitors.

 Now, I am a cautious man when it comes to transportation, mostly.
 Every now and then, a long indigent hooligan particle kicks in.
 I initially resist this, as I am in downtown Toronto and I have a family.
 A quiet ride around town and I go back home to work, vowing to take it on the highway after workday's end.